ShaneHutter/go_app_base/README.md

 # Go App Base
-## This is an experimental base template for building a Go web app that includes features I commonly use in Python/Flask applications
+## This is an experimental base template for building a Go web app

 Features to replicate:
 * Session Management